rounders/refinerycms-s3assets/README.md

 1. Mac OS X, Linux, or UNIX.
 2. A Heroku account (or S3 credentials).
-3. A Refinery CMS project
+3. A Refinery CMS 2.x project (RefineryCMS 1.x not currently supported)

 ## Installation